mcbridecBU/Team4/README.md

 There are 4 rounds in the game, and any category can be selected for each round.
 After 4 rounds, your score will be displayed, minimum being 0 and maximum being 60.
-If the high score is beat, the current score will become the new score and will be saved into the text file.
-There are two possible end screens, one for if the high score is beat and one for if not.
+If the current high score is surpassed, the current score will become the new high score and will be saved into the text file.
+There are two possible end screens, one for if a new high score is set and one for if not.
 Both give an option to play again.